As a video shooter, editor, and reporter, these are my brainstorming, planning, and mapping notes.

 Again, with the roe deer silently guiding us through the thickets we found a small coracle tied to the moss-covered bank of the fast-flowing river bank.
 With salmon and otters escorting us, the leather craft was soon quickly bobbing down the winding river.
 Birds, wrens, robins and crows were keeping a sharp lookout.
 Ferrying past rocky rapids, valley troughs, deep pools with swirling whirlpools, we escaped to the sandy estuary where the river entered the bay.
 Here the deer and bird friends handed over the watching brief to gannets, petrels and black-backed gulls.
 Darting, dancing, glinting dolphins began towing the tiny craft over the blue seas to the magical castle on the island in the west where the sun sets.

 As the moon was waxing, the dolphins were safely guiding us into a sheltered cove hidden from prying eyes and the evil raiders.

 Scheming how to rescue Gyda in the magical island castle, Magnus, the wise, began slowly evolving his cunning plan with the horned, helmeted Norsemen.
-Leif used his heroic fathers links to build up new friendships with the clans, families and alliances that had evolved from his families proud heritage exploring distant lands across the ocean toward the setting sun.
+Leif used his heroic father’s links to build up new friendships with the clans, families and alliances that had evolved from his family’s proud heritage exploring distant lands across the ocean toward the setting sun.

-Constantly, the petrels and swallows, were bringing news of sightings and developments on the movements of the the northern raiders.
+Constantly, the petrels and swallows were bringing news of sightings and developments on the movements of the northern raiders.
 A drugged and tied up Gyda was being taken north into the Purple Mountains and the home of the Celt marauders.

 The animal friends, escorting the rescuers, gave no clues away to the drunken Celts.
 At the estuary, a school of whales, towing the long boat, ploughing the gentle waves, sped the rescuers to safety.